hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

 *Definition: Partition-complete expression*

-Expression `E` is *partition-complete* when there exists partitioning key `PRK = {partColumn1, ..., partColumnM}` for which the expression can be transformed to form:
+Expression `E` is *partition-complete* when there exists partitioning key

+`PK = {partColumn1, ..., partColumnM}`

+for which the expression can be transformed to form:

 `E = partKeyExp1 OR partKeyExp2 OR ...
 OR partKeyExpN`

-where `partKeyExpN` is in form
+where `partKeyExpN` is in form:

-(there must be sub-expression for each of partitioning columns forming `PRK`):
-`partColumn1Expr AND partColumn1Expr AND ...
+`partKeyExpN = partColumn1Expr AND partColumn2Expr AND ...
 AND partColumnMExpr AND residualFilter`

-where `partColumnMExpr` is in form
+(there must be a sub-expression for each of partitioning columns making up `PK`) and where `partColumnMExpr` is in form:

 `partColumnM <operator> <arguments>`

 where `operator` is one of the following operators:

 - `=`
 - `SEARCH` with `Sarg`
-- `BETWEEN` for integer types (TODO: if we want to support this in the first version, makes sense only for reasonably small range)
+- `BETWEEN` for integer types (will not be support in the first version, it makes sense only for reasonably small range)
-- TODO: `IS NULL`?

 and operator `arguments` are: